peteS-UK/EvoSabre-DAC-PCP/readme.md

 device_params={"rotate":0, "mode":"1"}
 ```

-Take care to make sure the "type" matches your display and is listed at https://luma-oled.readthedocs.io/en/latest.
-Check the "serial_interface" is correctly set to either spi or i2c and that the "serial_params" and "device_params" are set correctly for your device.
+Take care to make sure the "type" matches your actual display and is listed at https://luma-oled.readthedocs.io/en/latest.
+Check the "serial_interface" is correctly set to either spi or i2c and that the "serial_params" and "device_params" are set correctly for your device and connection and don't interfere with any other GPIOs in use.

 If you make any changes to the oled4pcp.cfg file, you need to backup and reboot, either through the PCP UI, or through SSH